-• Different time zones: Some students might not be in Maastricht, which means that team members might be working from different parts of the world.
-Be aware of each other's time differences, and plan your meetings on moments that accommodate different time zones.
+- Different time zones: Some students might not be in Maastricht, which means that team members might be working from different parts of the world.
+Be aware of each other's time differences, and plan your meetings on moments that accommodate different time zones. - Communication tools: When it comes to tips for managing remote teams, nothing beats efficient communication.
+Virtual team communication can best be handled with the right communication tools, and it is vital that you discuss early on in your group work which tools to use.

-- Communication tools: When it comes to tips for managing remote teams, nothing beats efficient communication.
-Virtual team communication can best be handled with the right communication tools, and it is vital that you discuss early on in your group work which tools to use. - Chat tools: for asking quick questions and clarifying matters about your work. - Skype or Zoom: for carrying out video meetings/brainstorm sessions with your team. - Email: for the more official correspondence, like arranging the time for group reports and one-on-one meetings, or reporting to mentor, coach and client or communication with PREMIUM Central Management. - Management tools: There are plenty of free tools for managing your remote teamwork.
-Such tools will greatly facilitate your project/challenge, task, and team management - as well as ensure you save time by working in one document at the same time.
-Some free examples are Slack, Clockify and Trello. - Virtual team culture: Virtual team culture is just as important as a standard team culture the group of people within a virtual team will still have to form some kind of understanding, as well as build mutual trust. - Try to establish (virtual) friendships if you all live in the same country, you can organize get-together every couple of months.
+- o ☐ Skype or Zoom: for carrying out video meetings/brainstorm sessions with your team. - Email: for the more official correspondence, like arranging the time for group reports and oneon-one meetings, or reporting to mentor, coach and client or communication with PREMIUM Central Management. - Management tools: There are plenty of free tools for managing your remote teamwork.
+Such tools will greatly facilitate your project/challenge, task, and team management as well as ensure you save time by working in one document at the same time.
+Some free examples are Slack, Clockify and Trello.

+- Virtual team culture: Virtual team culture is just as important as a standard team culture the group of people within a virtual team will still have to form some kind of understanding, as well as build mutual trust. - Try to establish (virtual) friendships if you all live in the same country, you can organize gettogether every couple of months.
 Organize a team dinner, grab a movie together, and get to know each other beyond your PREMIUM experience.
 If meeting in person is not possible, try to arrange a virtual team dinner, join a virtual Pubquiz or other teambuilding activities. - Establish some ground rules for your virtual meetings.
 Basic things such as, turn your camera on so that genuine interaction with your team members is possible, take care to be appropriately dressed, do sufficient beforehand preparation of the meeting, be punctual, pay attention to others when speaking and make sure to look at your camera.
 If it is improper for a face-to-face meeting, then it does not work for video either.
 To avoid too many people talking over each other, it can be helpful to establish a host/chair for online meetings, and another team member to take notes.

-2.3 Project-related team tasks
+2.3 PROJECT-RELATED TEAM TASKS

 Throughout the PREMIUM programme, students will complete various tasks that we either expect project mentors to assess in or at least be aware of.
 Especially in the beginning and end of the programme, the student team is required to complete essential programme elements.
-Please refer to the Appendix for the complete PREMIUM student checklist to get a clear idea of what the students are expected to do when, and how.
+Please refer to the PREMIUM student checklist to get a clear idea of what the students are expected to do when, and how.